tanveersaleem786/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+       Routing  [Can define different route handler for endpoints] Middleware

 - [ ] Describe Middleware?

+       By using middleware we can add extra functionality to our application.
+Middleware provide a way to extend the features provided by the Express framework.
+       Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action

 - [ ] Describe a Resource?

+      A resource is being a piece of data, like a user, order, product etc.

 - [ ] What can the API return to help clients know if a request was successful?

+      API will return a status code like '200 ok' and success message or send  reqested data

 - [ ] How can we partition our application into sub-applications?

+      We can partition our application by keeping API seperate from server.
+      Why we have to keep separate Express app and server?
+Express app encapsulates your API logical, which is your data abstraction.
+This is where you should keep up your DB logic or data models.
+The server should be differently handled as its sole responsibility is to keep the app/website running

 ## Minimum Viable Product